0xB0BAFE77/JSON_AHK/README.md

 Those number errors didn't really affect me, but it *bothered* me.
 "Why would a library created to work with JSON text **not** validate a valid number?"
 This bugged me more than it should have.
 I started wondering if I could make a parser.
 Not only that, but make one from the ground up.
-From scrathc.
+From scratch.
 Was I capable of doing so?
 And if so, could I make a faster?
 More robust?

 I started consuming everything JSON related.